commonsguy/cwac-saferoom/README.markdown

 project's classes connect Room with [SQLCipher for Android](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/), a version of SQLite that offers transparent encryption of its contents.

-Right now,
-this project is for experimentation purposes and for helping to prove the practicality of the `Support...` class setup.
-Do not use this in production applications just yet.

-See [a separate `README`](README-1.0.0.md) for information about the `1.0.0-beta1` release.

 ## Installation

 There are two versions of this library, for AndroidX and for the older Android Support Library.